Zerefez/DOA-general-codes/README.md

-Clone The shit and just open BRRRR.sln
+Clone The shit and just open BRRR.sln